The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies

 We have presented the impact of dark matter self-interactions on the intrinsic alignment of galaxies with centrals.
 We have found that dark matter self-interactions significantly suppress the amplitude of the intrinsic alignment signal and show how self-interactions can impact structure at the mega-parsec scale.
 We also present evidence for a scale-dependent shift, with self-interactions modifying the power-law index.
 This behaviour will provide an important feature if we are to constrain SIDM in this way.

 If we compare our results to the Horizon-AGN simulations \citep{Chisari2017} we find that the measured three-dimensional correlation function $\eta(r)$ is similar in trend to that of the satellite-satellite plus central-satellite correlation function, with the increased correlation at $\sim1$Mpc$/h$.
 This is interesting given that our sample contains only centrals.
 We hypothesise that this is due to the two-halo term of mis-identified centrals in the sample which are in fact satellites and that are large enough to enter the sample.
 Interestingly, \cite{Chisari2016} found that the projected intrinsic alignment signal decreased with redshift for a luminosity limited sample, whereas here we find the opposite trend, albeit at lower redshift.
 On the contrary, \citet{Tenneti15} found weak evolution of the projected alignment signal with redshift (in he range $0<z<1$) for a mass limited sample in the MassiveBlack-II simulation.
 In general, a direct comparison of BAHAMAS-SIDM with these cosmological numerical simulations is difficult given the differences in halo mass and resolution.
 Indeed, we carried out a verification on the clustering signal to check that this was growing with redshift and find this agrees with the literature.
-This should be examined in future, but given that the rate of self-interactions is linear in time, the observed relative suppression should not change with redshift.
+This dependence should be examined in future to see if it is real.
+However, independent of whether the CDM signal increases or decreases with redshift, we would expect the observed {\it relative} suppression due to SIDM to be larger at lower redshift since the rate of self-interactions is constant in time \citep{scatteringRates}.